xiaosongshu/everything-iOS/README.md

                             });
                         });
 ```
     - [ ] Don’t forgot to switch back to the main thread before doing anything with the UI
-        - [ ] Good explanation of GCD, including making your own queues, http://www.fieryrobot.com/blog/2010/06/27/a-simple-job-queue-with-grand-central-dispatch/
+    - [ ] Good explanation of GCD, including making your own queues: http://www.fieryrobot.com/blog/2010/06/27/a-simple-job-queue-with-grand-central-dispatch/
 - [ ] Persistence (NSCoding, NSUserDefaults, CoreData)
     - [ ] **NSCoding**
     - [ ] **NSUserDefaults**
     - [ ] **Core Data**
         - [ ] What is it? - framework that manages an object graph.
 Used to store data into an Sqlite file.
-        - [ ] Core Data Stack - includes managed object model, persistent store coordinator, and one or more managed object contexts
+        - [ ] **Core Data Stack** - includes managed object model, persistent store coordinator, and one or more managed object contexts
-        - [ ] Managed Object Model - The data model that contains information about the models or entities of the object graph, what attributes they have, and how they relate to one another
+        - [ ] **Managed Object Model**  - The data model that contains information about the models or entities of the object graph, what attributes they have, and how they relate to one another
-        - [ ] Persistent Store Coordinator - persist data to disk and makes sure persistent store and data model are compatible.
+        - [ ] **Persistent Store Coordinator**  - persist data to disk and makes sure persistent store and data model are compatible.
 Takes care of loading, saving, and caching.
-        - [ ] Managed Object Context - manages a collection of model objects, instances of NSManagegedObject, and keeps a reference to a persistent store coordinator
+        - [ ] **Managed Object Context**  - manages a collection of model objects, instances of NSManagegedObject, and keeps a reference to a persistent store coordinator
-        - [ ] NSManagedObject - a record in Core Data’s backing store (like a row in a database table)
+        - [ ] **NSManagedObject**  - a record in Core Data’s backing store (like a row in a database table)
-            - [ ] NSEntityDescription - includes information about managed object (entity, attributes, relationships)
+            - [ ] **NSEntityDescription**  - includes information about managed object (entity, attributes, relationships)
-        - [ ] NSFetchedResultsController - class that helps keep core data and the user interface synchronized through notifications posted by the managed object context
+        - [ ] **NSFetchedResultsController**  - class that helps keep core data and the user interface synchronized through notifications posted by the managed object context
-        - [ ] Managed Object - the objects that store data.
+        - [ ] **Managed Object**  - the objects that store data.
 For each new record, a new managed object is created to store the data.
-        - [ ] Persistence Store Coordinator - central object that hold a reference to a managed object model.
+        - [ ] **Persistence Store Coordinator**  - central object that hold a reference to a managed object model.
 Never access it directly
-        - [ ] Managed Object Context - maintains status of objects in relation to data store and manages relationships between managed objects defined by the managed object model.
+        - [ ] **Managed Object Context**  - maintains status of objects in relation to data store and manages relationships between managed objects defined by the managed object model.
 - [ ] Memory Management (what Retain Cycles are and ARC fundamentals)
 - [ ] Blocks
     - [ ] There is a great tutorial on blocks here.
 There are still times when delegates/protocols or NSNotifications make sense, but blocks should be your first consideration.